-More successfully, the camera is kept moving at all times, both panning and subtly zooming, sometimes for no dramatic reason and sometimes with brilliant effect, such as when Marlow is speaking to the writer's wife (Nina Van Pallandt) at a beach house window, as it's slowly revealed her husband in the background is wading into the waves to commit suicide.
+More successfully, the camera is always kept moving, both panning and subtly zooming, sometimes for no dramatic reason and sometimes with brilliant effect, such as when Marlow is speaking to the writer's wife (Nina Van Pallandt) at a beach house window, as it's slowly revealed her husband in the background is wading into the waves to commit suicide.
 A less relevant moving shot takes place in Mexico when the camera wanders away from Marlow to focus on dogs humping in the background.

 That suicidal action of Roger Wade is one of several filmic plot points that annoy fans of the novel.
 The movie takes only the bare outline of the book's story and departs from it in some rather outrageous ways.
 Most egregious is the final, shocking move by Marlowe, which is out of character not just for Chandler's hero but for the Gould-portrayed sleuth of the movie.